laralex/kinect-telepresence/README.md

       we target Azure Kinect DK)
     * preprocesses the data using machine learning to construct a 3D model of captured people and updates it in realtime
-    * transmits the model and its updates over network to the Immersion side
+    * transmits the model and its updates over a network to the Immersion side
 * «Immersion side» (made with Unity) is an application for a VR head-mounted device (initially we target Oculus Quest), it shows an Extended Reality (XR) scene with projected 3D models of captured people thus making a session of telepresence for the person wearing VR device.
 # Build

-As of now we don't have any prebuilt binaries for either Capture nor Immersion side, so you'll need to build them on your own.
+As of now we don't have any prebuilt binaries for either Capture or Immersion side, so you'll need to build them on your own.

-Both submodules can be downloaded directly from this repository by doing:
+Both submodules can be downloaded directly from this repository by running:
 ```bash
 git clone --recursive https://github.com/laralex/kinect-telepresence.git
 ```